vivaria/edisonrul.ing/docs/source/cards/v/vanitys-call.md

 ### Card Rulings

-●Unless the activation of a card can be negated, the effect won't be negated either.
+*   Unless the activation of a card can be negated, the effect won't be negated either.
 So an effect like “Stumbling” on a chain won't be negated nor destroyed by “Vanity’s Call”.